-Students pay a registration fee (included in this fee are two meals per day, course materials and course fees), housing costs and travel expenses.
-We offer limited financial support to both undergraduate and graduate students, interested parties should contact us at email@example.com.
+To attend our sessions, students pay a registration fee (includes course fees and materials as well as two meals a day), housing costs, and travel expenses.
+We offer limited financial support to both undergraduate and graduate students.
+Interested prospective students should contact us at firstname.lastname@example.org.

 More information about the USPAS and its programs can be found under Frequently Asked Questions.

-The USPAS acts as a three-way partnership: 1) the USPAS Director and Office at Fermilab perform and coordinate all business and programmatic functions and activities of the School, 2) the USPAS Collaboration provides in-kind support of USPAS programs by covering all costs of their staff and faculty who teach at USPAS sessions, and 3) the major research universities nationwide that comprise the pool from which the USPAS selects hosts for its semi-annual programs.
+The USPAS is organized as a three-way partnership: 1) the USPAS Director and Office at Fermilab perform and coordinate business and programmatic functions and activities of the School, 2) the USPAS Collaboration that provides both input on the governance of the School and in-kind support of USPAS programs by covering all costs of their staff and faculty who teach at USPAS sessions, and 3) the major research universities nationwide that comprise the pool from which the USPAS selects academic sponsors for our semi-annual programs to convey academic credit for our courses.

 The Collaboration provides in-depth support to the USPAS Director through its representatives on the Director's Advisory Council.
-At the request of the DOE Office of Science, institutional representatives are selected by the Laboratory Director of his/her respective member laboratory or NSF center.
+At the request of the DOE Office of Science, institutional representatives are selected by the Director of his/her respective member laboratory or NSF center.
+A sub-committee of the Director's Advisory Council, the Curriculum Sub-Committee, provides detailed guidance to the USPAS Director on the curriculum of the School.
+The Curriculum Committee is chaired by a member of the Advisory Council and its members are appointed at the discretion of the USPAS Director.

 Argonne National Laboratory